Syrian air base falls, Assad forces under pressure

 Jets bombarded rebel held areas in the east of the capital and in an expanse of farmland and urban areas known as Eastern Ghouta, from where rebels have launched an attack to cut off the loyalist supply lines.

 "The bombing has been terrible.
-The centre of Damascus is shaking.
+The center of Damascus is shaking.
 You can hear the jets from here," said one woman.

 Despite a large military arsenal - opposition activists reported several Scud missiles being fired at unknown targets from an army base north of Damascus - Assad's forces appeared to be on the defensive in many parts of the country.